NYPL-Simplified/metadata_wrangler/README.md

 ```

 This will give you bash access to the container to find logs, located at the given directory for each container's `volumes` directory configuration in `docker-compose.yml`.
 To exit, run `exit`.

+## Continuous Integration

+This project runs all the unit tests through Github Actions for new pull requests and when merging into the default `develop` branch.
+The relevant file can be found in `.github/workflows/test.yml`.
+When contributing updates or fixes, it's required for the test Github Action to pass for all python 3 environments.
+Run the `tox` command locally before pushing changes to make sure you find any failing tests before committing them.

 ## License